reactjs/react.dev/content/docs/testing-recipes.md

   });
   expect(onSelect).not.toHaveBeenCalled();

-  // and then move ahead by 1 second act(() => {
+  // and then move ahead by 5 seconds act(() => {
-    jest.advanceTimersByTime(1000);
+    jest.advanceTimersByTime(5000);
   });
   expect(onSelect).toHaveBeenCalledWith(null);
 });